 Symptoms of Type 2 Diabetes

 Type 2 diabetes is a chronic disease that affects the way the body metabolizes glucose.
-Those with T2D are finding that their body either resists the effects of the insulin they are producing or that they merely do not produce enough insulin to maintain proper levels of glucose.
+Those with type 2 diabetes (T2D) are finding that their body either resists the effects of the insulin they are producing or that they merely do not produce enough insulin to maintain proper levels of blood glucose.

 Increased thirst and frequent urination – an excessive buildup of sugar in the bloodstream can result in an increase in both thirst and urination, two of the most common signs of the onset of diabetes.